 Although they’re extremely specific in their studies, they’re also highly sought after by many companies.

 Average Yearly Salary: $169,000 (Indeed)

-Whether you’re more interested in a four-year degree where you can get into the workforce as soon as possible, or you want to boost your pay with a master’s degree: majoring in biochemistry gives you the best chance at good wages!
+Whether you’re more interested in a four-year degree where you can get into the workforce as soon as possible, or you want to boost your pay with a master’s degree, biochemistry gives you a fantastic chance at good wages!